akilcodes-7/Bandit-CTF-Journey/Bandit-Level-02.md

 ### 🧠 Explanation
 The `ls` command lists the files in the directory and shows a file with spaces in its name.
-The `cat spaces\ in\ this\ filename` command uses backslashes to escape the spaces, allowing the file to be read correctly.
+The `cat -- --spaces\ in\ this\ filename--` command uses backslashes to escape the spaces, allowing the file to be read correctly.
 The output of the file reveals the password required to proceed to the next level.

 ### 🔐 Concept Learned